 Such a group with 5040 transformations is a 4D unitary representation of a double cover of alternating group $A_7$ \cite{DSU4}, {\em i.e.}, group of 2520 even permutations of seven elements.
 The unitary equivalent representation of the group with different choice of generators is denoted $\Sev$ in \Sec{2A7}.

 For such representation $\Sev$ is the symmetry group of a configuration $\LSev$ with 240 complex vectors introduced in \Sec{States}.
-The configuration has some analogy with Witting polytope, because in both cases natural map into configuration of 240 8D real vectors corresponds to the root system of Lie algebra $E_8$ after some orthogonal transformation.
-Despite of the equivalence in 8D real space the complex configurations provide quite different model of systems with quantum states in 4D Hilbert space.
+The configuration has some analogy with Witting polytope, because in both cases natural maps into configuration of 240 8D real vectors correspond to the root system of Lie algebra $E_8$ after some orthogonal transformation.
+Despite of the equivalence in 8D real space the complex configurations provide quite different models of system with quantum states in 4D Hilbert space.
 The Witting configuration includes 40 rays or quantum states with 40 different bases (orthogonal tetrads) and $\LSev$ corresponds to 120 states and 210 bases.

 Construction and table with 210 bases of $\LSev$ are discussed in \Sec{Bas} together with problem of contextuality.
 Entanglement and measurement of two configurations have some similarity with properties of Witting configuration \cite{dod} and analysed in \Sec{Ent}.